Sanders aims to boost vulnerable Democrats in US tour - KTVZ

 Associated Press/Report for America

 PORTLAND, Ore.
-(AP) — Vermont Sen. Bernie Sanders kicked off a multi-state tour in Oregon on Thursday by talking about abortion, but honed in on a topic some Democratic candidates have largely avoided on the campaign trail: The economy.
+(AP) — Vermont Sen. Bernie Sanders kicked off an eight-state tour in Oregon on Thursday by talking about abortion, but honed in on a topic some Democratic candidates have largely avoided on the campaign trail: The economy.

 The tour is an effort to energize young voters and shore up support for vulnerable Democratic candidates ahead of the midterm elections.
-Other planned stops for Sanders include California, Texas, Michigan and the battleground states of Nevada, Pennsylvania and Wisconsin.
+Other planned stops for Sanders include California and the battleground states of Florida, Nevada, Pennsylvania and Wisconsin.

 “This is the most important midterm election in the modern history of our country,” Sanders told the crowd of hundreds of people gathered at downtown Portland’s Roseland Theater.